raahulsaxena/raahulsaxena.github.io/_pages/about.md

 with a strong technical background and analytical skills.

-I received my Ph.D from the UC-Berkeley School of Information, my M.A. from the Communication, Culture, and Technology program at Georgetown University, and my B.A. in the Humanities program at the University of Texas at Austin.
-For just under five years after receiving my Ph.D, I was at the Berkeley Institute for Data Science as a staff ethnographer.
-At BIDS, I was first a postdoctoral scholar, then became a principal investigator and led several research and education efforts, including the institute’s Data Science Studies efforts and the Best Practices in Data Science series.

 ## My other pursuits
 Along with my academic pursuits, I also like sports like running and cycling.
 I have previouly run Half Marathons and Marathons in Bangalore and Delhi.
 I have also participated in elite trail running events in India like the Malnad Ultra and the SRT Ultra Marathon.
 Additionally, I am interested in Analog Photography and love sharing my work on my Instagram.